rdmpage/ala-pid-lit/README.md

 ## Data

 The data has been assembled based on a series of queries across various local databases, with some manual additions.
 The citations have been formatted using content negotiation via CrossRef’s formatting service.
+This is simply a call to `https://doi.org/` with the header `Accept: text/bibliography; style=apa`.
+Other formats are available.
+A better approach would be to get the bibliographic data in CSL-JSON (also available via CrossRef) and use CiteProc to format the data in any desired format (see [Citation.js](https://citation.js.org) for an implementation).

+Data is available in both [TSV](ala.tsv) and [CSV](ala.csv) formats.

 ### Queries

-These are notes on the queries used to generate the data, they won’t mean much as the databases are all local.
+These are notes on the queries used to generate the data, they won’t mean much as the databases are all local on my machine.

 #### Sample from AFD mapped to Ozymandias